 - if it’s a scenic evening cruise you’re looking for, with some wildlife thrown in, then the Evening Wildlife Cruise is the one to take.
 Very romantic!

 - Some families with toddlers or young children prefer the Evening Wildlife Cruise because of the shorter duration of this tour.

 What is the maximum number of people aboard your boat?

-The boat is licensed to take 22 passengers, however we limit numbers depending on weather.
+The boat is licensed to take 23 passengers, however we limit numbers depending on weather.
 The Raincoast Maiden is a large, comfortable luxury yacht.
 Even when full there is lots of room and you can expect a high level of comfort and service.
-(Please note that in 2021 we will restrict passenger numbers in order to allow for physical distancing)

 About the Wildlife

 No, we do not guarantee specific sightings.
 We always look for whales and bears (and other wildlife) but unfortunately this does not mean that we see them each and every day.